 - Flexibility to update existing courses and create new ones as priorities, challenges, and goals evolve over time

-Not only does an integrated LMS provide employees with easy access to learning resources in one place, it provides managers with the ability to address performance challenges and development requests from the same platform.
+Not only does an integrated LMS provide employees with easy access to learning resources in one place, but it also provides managers with the ability to address performance challenges and development requests from the same platform.
 The right platform can provide a better day-to-day experience and exciting opportunities for professional growth.

 Employees Want Community.

 Whether they work mostly alone or as part of a team, in the office or remotely, employees expect the ability to easily engage with peers and managers in collaboration with real-time feedback and recognition.
 The challenge for organizations, however, is that no singular mode of communication is predominant.
 In fact, they’re using so many different methods to connect that it’s become overwhelming and less productive.
-A centralized platform with the ability to connect coworkers to one another can drive efficiency and meet the need to form community at work.
+A centralized platform with the ability to connect coworkers to one another can drive efficiency and meet the need to form a community at work.

 Employees Are Consumers At Work.